chieftools/flowguard-proxy/README.md

 its prerequisites are ready; rediscovery defaults to the current settings.
 When a running Fail2Ban installation with active jails is detected, setup also offers to synchronize its bans.
 This integration is opt-in and defaults to No.
-Run `flowguard setup -v` to show each server-source, bind-address, and address-pair detection decision, including why NGINX listeners or pairing heuristics were rejected.
+Run `sudo flowguard setup -v` to show each server-source, bind-address, and address-pair detection decision, including why NGINX listeners or pairing heuristics were rejected.